-Informal - A matter in which the Watch Commander is satisfied that appropriate action has been taken by a supervisor of rank greater than the accused member.
+Informal - A matter in which the watch commander is satisfied that appropriate action has been taken by a supervisor of rank greater than the accused member.
+Informal complaints need not be documented on a personnel complaint form.
+The responsible supervisor shall have the discretion to handle the complaint in any manner consistent with this policy.

 Formal - A matter in which a supervisor determines that further action is warranted.
-Such complaints may be investigated by a supervisor of rank greater than the accused member or referred to the Professional Standards Unit, depending on the seriousness and complexity of the investigation.
+With the exception of Internal Affairs personnel, complaints should be investigated by a supervisor of rank greater than the accused member.
+Serious and/or complex investigations should be referred to the Internal Affairs Unit at the direction of the Division Commander.

 Incomplete - A matter in which the complaining party either refuses to cooperate or becomes unavailable after diligent follow-up investigation.
-At the discretion of the assigned supervisor or the Professional Standards Unit, such matters may be further investigated depending on the seriousness of the complaint and the availability of sufficient information.
+At the discretion of the assigned supervisor or the

+Internal Affairs Lieutenant, such matters may be further investigated depending on the seriousness of the complaint and the availability of sufficient information.